ArctiqTeam/copilot-bootcamp/Labs/Lab 2.1 - Flight demonstration/README.md

     }
    ```

-### Step 5: Laying Down the Runway: Creating the AirfieldController from thin air (Optional)
+### Step 5: Laying Down the Runway - Creating the AirfieldController from thin air (Optional)

 - Open the `WrightBrothersApi` folder in Visual Studio Code.